Greece carries out first relocation of refugees to Luxembourg

 Five more people, three of them children, died in an overnight sea crossing from Turkey to the island of Lesbos, which has received the bulk of refugees coming from Turkey just a few miles away across the water.

-Lesbos has run out of space in its mortuary for dead refugees and is now keeping them in a freezer truck.
+Lesbos has run out of space in its mortuary for dead refugees and is now keeping them in a freezer lorry.
 It has declared three days of mourning in memory of the victims.

 The European Union wants leaders of the world's 20 biggest economies to also help tackle the migration crisis when they meet in Turkey this month.